yamagata-developers-society/blog/src/content/build-app-with-electronjs.md

 ## III.
 How to debug

 This line in your index.js does it.
-Comment it out to hide dev tools.
+Comment it out to hide the dev tools.

 ```js
 mainWindow.webContents.openDevTools();